Use and Security of Information Systems

 9.1.
 ISS Operations

-The following security requirements apply for the operations of ISS services.
+The following security requirements apply to the operations of ISS services.

 9.1.1.
-No investigations are permitted without authority from either the Chief Executive, or Otago Polytechnic Limited Privacy Officer (Deputy Chief Executive Chief Operating Officer).
-The Chief Executive must be notified in all cases of an investigation being authorised.
+No investigations are permitted without authority from either the Executive Director or Otago Polytechnic Privacy Officer.
+The Executive Director must be notified in all cases of an investigation being authorised.

 9.1.2.
-ISS staff who are authorised on a case by case basis by any of those identified in 9.1.1 are permitted to search, collect, and report on IT activity for the purposes of a specific security audit or investigation.
+ISS kaimahi who are authorised on a case-by-case basis by any of those identified in 9.1.1 are permitted to search, collect, and report on IT activity for the purposes of a specific security audit and/or investigation.

 9.2 Physical and Environmental Security

 9.2.1.
 Access to IT infrastructure facilities is restricted to authorised individuals whose job responsibilities require access to IT facilities.
-This will be reviewed every 4 months.
+This will be reviewed every four (4) months.

 9.2.2.
-Visitors requiring access to IT infrastructure facilities are required to sign in through the campus Health and Safety sign in/ out process.
+Visitors requiring access to IT infrastructure facilities are required to sign in through the Otago Polytechnic Campus Services Health and Safety sig- in/out process.

 9.2.3.
 IT facilities are to be protected against environmental changes in power, cooling and flooding as defined within the physical computer standards.